BladeRunnerJS/scaling-js-apps/services/input_services.md

 # Input & Services Exercise

 The following doesn't give you a step-by-step guide of what to do.
-It gives you a number of individual pieces and you need to put them together in order to meeting the main feature requirement of the Input Blade:
+It gives you a number of individual pieces and you need to put them together in order to meet the main feature requirement of the Input Blade:

 > When the user has entered text and clicks the send button it should be sent to the